Vixzyeee/Infrastructure_Docs/Python/python-roadmap/01-basics/notes.md

 2. `id(x)` returns the identity of that object
 3. The expression `x + 1` creates a new object `11`
 4. The name `x` is rebound to the new object
-5. The original object `10` remains unchanged and remains unchanged and unreferenced
+5. The original object `10` remains unchanged and unreferenced

 ## Conclusion
 `int` objects are immutable; operations create new objects, and assignment rebinds names instead of modifying objects in place.